-The City of Sammamish's investment in capital assets for its governmental and business-type activities as of December 31, 2020 was \$626.1 million (net of accumulated depreciation).
+The City of Sammamish's investment in capital assets for its governmental and business-type activities as of December 31, 2021, was \$634.3 million, net of accumulated depreciation totaling \$51.7 million.
 This investment in capital assets includes land, buildings, improvements, machinery and equipment, art, construction in progress, utility transmission/distribution systems, roads, and bridges.

-Major capital assets changes during 2020 included the following:
+Major capital assets changes during 2021 included the following:

-- \$31.5 million in added assets consist of construction in progress, of which \$26.2 million is transportation related activity, including \$18.6 million for the expansion improvement of Issaquah-Fall City Road.
-Another \$2.9 million is construction of stormwater facilities and the remaining \$2.4 million was spent on park improvement projects, including the multi-phase expansion of Big Rock Park. - Developer and private contributions of \$2.0 million in land, streets, and surface water facilities. - The City purchased \$5.1 million of land during the year, \$3.5 million of which is for the George Davis Creek fish passage project.
-Additionally, the City also purchased \$797,000 of vehicles and \$525,000 of equipment.
+- \$11.1 million was added to construction in progress during the year, including \$7.3 million for the expansion improvement of Issaquah-Fall City Road, \$2.1 million for the expansion of the Maintenance & Operations Center building, and \$1.7 million for the Ebright Creek Fish Passage Culvert.
+This was offset by the closing of several projects totaling \$8.1 million.
+This included a \$3.1 million park project, \$2.4 million in stormwater improvements along SE 4th Street, and \$2.1 million for the construction of the Ebright Creek fish passage. - Developer and private contributions of \$3.0 million in land, streets, and surface water facilities. - The City purchased \$3.6 million of land during the year, \$3.0 million of which is for the development of future park space.
+Additionally, the City purchased \$200,000 of vehicles and \$118,000 of equipment. - The City's depreciation expense totaled \$9.9 million in 2021.